status-im/specs/docs/stable/6-payloads.md

 `signature` is the bytes of the signed `SHA3-256` of the payload, signed with the key of the author of the message.
 The signature is needed to validate authorship of the message, so that the message can be relayed to third parties.
-If a signature is not present but an author is provided by a layer below, the message is not to be relayed to third parties and it is considered plausibly deniable.
+If a signature is not present, but an author is provided by a layer below, the message is not to be relayed to third parties and it is considered plausibly deniable.

 ## Encoding